Advanced use

 • volume fraction of pores.

-It is convenient to analyse the results of non-ideal lattice simulations.
+It is convenient to analyze the results of non-ideal lattice simulations.

 Note